-Descriptive Overview of the Contributors
+Descriptive overview of the contributors

 Fourteen HIFA members made a total of 80 contributions to the online discussion.
-These 14 contributors were from 10 countries: Canada, Croatia, India, Iraq, Nigeria (3), Norway (2), South Africa, Tanzania, the United Kingdom (2), and Venezuela.
-Their professional backgrounds spanned healthcare, civil society organizations (CSOs), research, and policy, with expertise in areas such as clinical governance, pharmaceutical policy, health systems strengthening, and civil society advocacy.
-Seven contributors had extensive experience working within civil society networks or nongovernmental organizations and/or participating in multicountry civil society coalitions to advocate for universal health coverage.
-Three contributors had their main experience from research institutions, focusing on evidence-informed policymaking in a wide set of areas, including pharmaceutical policy, universal health coverage and health systems strengthening.
+These fourteen contributors were from 10 countries: Canada, Croatia, India, Iraq, Nigeria (3), Norway (2), South Africa, Tanzania, the UK (2), and Venezuela.
+Their professional backgrounds spanned healthcare, civil society organizations, research, and policy, with expertise in areas such as clinical governance, pharmaceutical policy, health system strengthening, and civil society advocacy.
+Seven contributors had extensive experience working within civil society networks or non-governmental organizations and/or participating in multi-country civil society coalitions to advocate for universal health coverage.
+Three contributors had their main experience from research institutions, focusing on evidenceinformed policymaking in a wide set of areas, including pharmaceutical policy, universal health coverage and health systems strengthening.
 Five had substantial experience in frontline healthcare and service delivery, including for underserved populations.
-Two contributors had engaged in policy-making by serving in formal ministry roles or technical advisory committees informing health policy decisions at the national or sub-national level, focused on national health strategies, implementation of universal health coverage policies, and clinical governance structures.
+Two contributors had engaged in policymaking by serving in formal ministry roles or technical advisory committees informing health policy decisions at the national or sub-national level, focused on national health strategies, implementation of universal health coverage policies, and clinical governance structures.
 In the following, we discuss key themes identified from the thematic analysis of these contributions.